By DR A. ARULESWARAN

 The challenge faced by these businesses is similar to global businesses or international brand names that were put out of contention by startups that redefined their business model and value creation for customers as well as for the business itself.

 In Malaysia, the situation can be further compounded by the general lack of will to change.
-Existing stakeholders of businesses generally feel that existing business models, business policies and legacy systems or processes are sustainable enough to see though the period of digital disruption.
+Existing stakeholders of businesses generally feel that existing business models, business policies and legacy systems or processes are sustainable enough to see through the period of digital disruption.

 You may be interested in: Why Are Organisations Failing To Adapt To A Digital Future?